nasan92/nasan92.github.io/content/posts/2022-10-28-StopBackupForMultipleAzureSQLonVMDatabases.md

 It makes sense to verify if all the correct Dbs are now in the **$dbsToStopBackup** Array.

+## Stop / Disable the backup for those databases
 And last but not least we run a loop which disables the backup for all of those databases:

 ```powershell